icp4a/automation-decision-services-samples/practice/DecisionModeling/step6/description.md

             the maximum is 5.6
      to decision;

-Automation Decision Services also has elegant and simple ways to express universal rules.
+Decision Intelligence also has elegant and simple ways to express universal rules.
 It is achieved by using quantifiers in the rule language.
 For example, you can write